AwalaApp/network-website/service-providers/implementation/architecture.md

 _Remote Procedure Call_ (RPC) is the de facto communication pattern of the Internet.
 It's what underpins RESTful, gRPC and GraphQL APIs, or anything done over HTTP.

 As the name implies, RPCs resemble a pattern we developers are familiar with: Function calls.
-You pass some input and get some output back -- Unless something goes wrong, in which case an exception is thrown.
+You pass some input and get some output back -- unless something goes wrong, in which case an exception is thrown.

 But the thing with unreliable networks like the Internet is that things going wrong is the rule, not the exception.